pnnl/Radiopurity-database-assistant/docs/source/setup.rst

     * Note: If you are running the app in a Docker container and using the MongoDB instance that is running on the host, you must use "host.docker.internal" as the value for "mongodb_host".
     * Note: If you are running the app in a Docker container, make sure the value you use for "mongodb_port" is mapped to the host when you run the container.
 * An `environment variable <https://www.schrodinger.com/kb/1842>`_ named ``DUNE_API_CONFIG_NAME`` whose value is the path to the app config json file
-* If you want to host the documentation along with the user interface, create a directory called "docs" in the user_interface/static directory.
-Then create a `symbolic link <https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/>`_ from the sphinx docs build to the newly created docs directory by running a command like this: ``ln -s dune/docs/build/html docs`` (this will keep the code in "docs" up to date with the code in "dune/docs/build/html" if it gets rebuilt).
+* If you want the links to the documentation in the user interface to work, create a directory called "docs" in the user_interface/static directory.
+Then create a `symbolic link <https://www.freecodecamp.org/news/symlink-tutorial-in-linux-how-to-create-and-remove-a-symbolic-link/>`_ from the sphinx docs build to the newly created docs directory by doing ``cd user_interface/static`` and then running a command like this: ``ln -s ../../docs/build/html docs`` (this will keep the code in "docs" up to date with the code in "dune/docs/build/html" if it gets rebuilt).
 Then when you run the user interface, access the docs in your browser at: HOSTNAME:PORT/static/docs/html/index.html.

 Instructions
 ------------